SAP-samples/teched2023-IN263/exercises/ex1/README.md

-## Build and Deploy the Extension Application
+## Exercise 1 - Build and Deploy Events-to-Business-Actions Framework on SAP BTP

-In this section, you will clone the codebase and deploy the extension application in SAP BTP.
+In this exercise, you will clone the codebase and deploy the Events-to-Business-Actions Framework on SAP BTP using SAP Business Application Studio.
+You can find the SAP BTP account and SAP Business Application Studio details here: [Systems and Credentials](../ex0/README.md/#4-systems-annd-credentials)

 ### 1. Clone the GitHub Repository